yodrew/yodrew.github.io/_pages/front/notes.md

 - colored on the web
 - underlined in the ebook and paper book

 Readers of paper books can follow crosslinks: links within the book.
-They have a number or letter after them, in parentheses.
-For example, [capacity](/hygiene#capacity) (1) or [services](/back/services) (w).
-Simply open to the corresponding chapter/element and skim the headings for the linked word.
+A dashed number or letter in italics follows them, indicating the chapter or element the link target is in.

+For example, [capacity](/hygiene#capacity) _-1_ links to the capacity section in chapter 1, hygiene.
+[Media](/front/notes#media) _-b_ links to:

 #### media